CosmosContracts/testnets/uni-7/README.md

 The faucet will be patched to have a large sum of fake USDC, usdcx.

+All mainnet balances have been copied to the testnet, under the new "ujunox" denom.

 ## Setup

 **Prerequisites:** Make sure to have [Golang >=1.22](https://golang.org/).